saleor/saleor-dashboard/README.md

 Check [release log](https://github.com/saleor/saleor-dashboard/releases/) for the latest release.

-#### Using development version
+#### Using the development version

-If you want to use the latest development version, checkout to the `main` branch:
+If you want to use the latest development version, `checkout` to the `main` branch:

 ```
 $ git checkout main
 ```

-Install NPM dependencies:
+Install the dependencies:

 ```
 $ npm i